 For Broken Glass

 So things got crazy, and a couple of glasses were broken.
 "First, you want to sweep up as much of the glass as you can with a dustpan and brush," Yardan says.
 "Then, use slices of bread to clean up any little shards that may be lingering.
-Wrap the bread in newspaper, and toss it."
+Wrap the bread in a newspaper, and toss it."

 For Lipstick Stains

 Your girlfriends may have decided to rock their hot new holiday lipsticks, but that's no reason to scrub your wine glasses all morning.
 "Use 1/2 cup of white vinegar and warm, soapy water to wash your glasses," Yardan says.
 The stains should come off instantly.

 For Floor Scuffs